 Basic menuprop Name of the adapter parameter that represents the control in the adapter.
 Obligatory textid Multi language dependent text that is displayed inside the control.
 The "textid" is translated into a corresponding string at runtime.
-Optional Do not specify a "name" inside the control if specifying a "textid". align Horizontal alignment of the control's content.
-Optional left center right onlyoneline If set to "true" then the DLMENU control only contains its top line - there Optional true is no second line below.
-Default is "false". false comment Comment without any effect on rendering and behaviour.
+Do not specify a "name" inside the control if specifying a "textid".
+Optional align Horizontal alignment of the control's content.
+Optional left center right onlyoneline If set to "true" then the DLMENU control only contains its top line - there is no second line below.
+Default is "false".
+Optional true false cellseparatoronly If set to "true" then only a very thin cell separator is added between two menu items.
+Otherwise the separation is rendered explicitely.
+Optional true false comment Comment without any effect on rendering and behaviour.
 The comment is shown in the layout editor's tree view.
 Optional